Barrikad/COMMOD/README.md

 This is a project for the course Computer Science Modelling at DTU.

 ## Usage
-To run this project, FsLexYacc must be installed.
-The project can be run through dotnet.
+The project can be run by navigating to the folder in a terminal and using the command "dotnet run".
 This tool analyses programs written in a version of Dijkstras guarded command language, with features like sign analysis and security analysis.
 The program and potential initial values must be defined in the .txt files in the Input folder.